kevinvincent/ha-wyzesense/README.md

   * Contact
     * State `on`: Sensor open
     * State `off`: Sensor closed
-    * Contact sensors will report `off` when the magnetized portion is within ~1 inch of the contact sensor body.
+    * Wyze contact sensors will report `off` when the magnetized portion is within ~1 inch of the contact sensor body.

 ## Services
 ### `wyzesense.scan`